nils-n/meetings-reminder-system/README.md

 - The user can push local changes to the Google Sheet by pressing the `P` key on the Main Screen
 - After the operation is finished, a dialog pops up whether it was successful or not
+- On the main screen, there is a visual guide that helps to see directly if there are modifications to the schedule.
+  - It will display a small red text "In Sync : False" if the schedule was modified
+  - It will display a small green text "In Sync : True" if the schedule is the same as on the google worksheet

 <table style="width:100%;">
     <tr>